BijayKumarSahu1/Amazon.com_Clone/README.md

 # Amazon.com_Clone
-Fully clone of amazon.com clone with only raw HTML, CSS, JavaScript
+Developed amazon.com clone with only raw HTML, CSS.
+All sections added of the global amazon landing page.